 - be provided access to a breadth of career pathways.
 [An earlier level delivery of Certificate II can direct Year 10/11 subject choices that can address prerequisites for specific university or TAFE units.
 This enables student familiarity with certificate learning and RTO staff, providing the pathway to being an independent learner.]

 Outcomes for schools

 - improve outcomes for students (e.g. students are inspired to follow study opportunities and career pathways in industry)

 - improve engagement and retention rates

 - provide opportunities for Social and Emotional Learning, Industry and Enterprise Skills.

 - have students who are engaged with learning

 - have students who have employment options—short-term and potential long-term.

-For more information, see the media release issued by the project partners on the day of the launch.
+- Media release issued by the project partners on the day of the launch.

 Education sites, business owners and community members interested in being involved in the Workforce Development Project can contact Norm Madden, Workforce Development Project Manager, by emailing email@example.com or phoning 0408 319 591 for further details.